Hea-venli/cloud-cost-optimiser/README.md

 ## The problem

-Cloud accounts quietly waste money on things people forget about — storage left behind, servers switched off but still charging, and resources nobody labelled so nobody cleans them up.
+Cloud accounts quietly waste money on things people forget about, storage left behind, servers switched off but still charging, and resources nobody labelled so nobody cleans them up.
 This tool finds them automatically.

 ## What it checks